-When I think of a summer tour, almost by deformation of origin, the first thought is "sea".
-And by this I'm not referring to beach life (due to my complexion and my hyperactivity it doesn't really suit me, Paolino envies those who manage it!) but more to the idea of the sea air, the view of the sea, the its background noise.
+When I think of a summer tour, almost by deformation of origin, the first thought is ‘sea’.
+And by that I don’t mean beach life (because of my complexion and hyperactivity it doesn’t suit me very well, Paolino envies those who do!) but rather the idea of sea air, the sight of the sea, its background noise.

-The second thought is “discovery”.
-In our travels we like to get to know the lands we visit deeply, exploring as much as possible what a new place has to offer us, making the most of every form of discovery, be it a beach, a site, a village or a nature trail.
+The second thought is ‘discovery’.
+In our travels we like to get to know the lands we visit deeply, exploring as much as possible what a new place has to offer us, enjoying every form of discovery to the fullest, be it a beach, a site, a village or a nature trail.

-If there is a land that contains all this it is Greece!
-So map in hand we chose the combo of two Dodecanese islands, perhaps less touristy than their more famous sisters (not that much though), but full of beauty, nature and history: Rhodes and Kos.
+If there is one land that encompasses all this, it is Greece!
+So, map in hand, we chose the combo of two Dodecanese islands, perhaps less touristy than their more famous sisters (not so much, though), but full of beauty, nature and history: Rhodes and Kos.

-In this second article I will tell you about Kos, island of Hippocrates – father of modern medicine – is the third largest island of the Dodecanese.
-The island is not just sea, but a glimpse into traditional Greece thanks to its inland villages and sites of historical importance, the Asklepeion above all.
+In this second article, I will tell you about Kos, the island of Hippocrates – the father of modern medicine – is the third largest island in the Dodecanese.
+The island is not only sea, but a glimpse into traditional Greece thanks to its inland villages and sites of historical importance, the Asklepeion above all.

 - Day 1: Kos Old Town and Askepleion